DamonMohammadbagher/eBook-BypassingAVsByCSharp/README.md

 #  eBook "Bypassing AVS by C#.NET Programming" (Free Chapters only)
 Author :Damon Mohammadbagher

-Important Point about this eBook and these Chapters : These Chapters are some “Free” Parts of my Course so Please don't Ask me about Full Chapters/Codes and Videos etc.
+Important Point about this eBook and these Chapters : These Chapters are Some “Free” Parts of My Course So Please Don't Ask Me About Full Chapters/Codes and Videos etc.